 - ShopKick's been around since 2009.

-- There are lots of different ways to earn kicks.
+- There are lots of ways to earn kicks.

 - As long as your account is active, your kicks won't expire.

-- There’s over 200 US stores to choose from and a lot of big brand names.
+- There are over 200 US stores to choose from and a lot of big brand names.

 - You can't withdraw actual cash into your Paypal account – it's gift cards or movie tickets only.